Missouri Bootheel: Geography and geology

 Available samples from the Bootheel and most of the southeastern Missouri counties demonstrate late Tertiary (more than 1.8 mya) to Quaternary (1.8 mya to present) geology, much younger than neighboring highlands.
 The lowest point in the state is in southwestern Dunklin County along the St. Francis River near Arbyrd, at 230 feet above sea level.
 The bootheel area is notable for being the epicenter of the 1811–12 New Madrid earthquakes, some of the largest earthquakes ever felt in the United States.

+Barring surveying errors along the rest of the Arkansas border, the Missouri Bootheel is the only part of Missouri in the Sun Belt according to the Kinder Institute.
+Kinder defines the Sun Belt as areas south of 36°30'N latitude, which was drawn to be the northern border of neighboring Tennessee, the southern border of neighboring Oklahoma's panhandle and the southern border of non-Bootheel areas of Missouri.

 Swamp reclamation and flooding

 As glaciers receded towards the end of the Ice Age and turned ice into liquid, the Mississippi River grew longer and wider.
 Over time, the silt deposits of the Mississippi created some of the most fertile soil in the world, ideal for agriculture.
 The areas around the Mississippi are composed of thick regolith that is around 100 m thick.
 The Bootheel lies in the flood plain between the Mississippi and St. Francis rivers, so the land is very flat.
 Since clearing and drainage of wetlands in the early 20th century, it has been predominantly developed for agricultural purposes.
 Prior to the 20th century, it was mostly unsettled swampy forestland.

 Between 1893 and 1989, developers cut about 85% of the native forests in the region; most clearing was done in the early decades of the 20th century.
 The entire landscape was transformed into farmland by extensive logging, draining of the watershed, channelization, and the construction of flood control structures.
 High levees along both river courses, an extensive system of drainage ditches and diversion channels, and controlled lakes, pumping stations and cutoffs protect the area from flooding.
 The soils are predominantly a rich and deep glacial loess, alluvial silt, and a sandy loam, well-suited for agricultural use.

 But the levees have changed the nature of the rivers, and cumulatively have aggravated flooding problems.
 They also prevent regular silt deposits, as they have increased the speed of the rivers.
 The reduction in wetlands has reduced important habitats for many species of migratory birds and a variety of fish and animals.

 Flooding is a major concern along the Mississippi River.
 With such a large river basin and the vast discharge of water, the river makes the towns along its banks highly susceptible to frequent flooding.
 The National Weather Service reported that from 1980 to 2002, nine floods in the United States had total losses exceeding one billion dollars.
 In terms of monetary loss and effects on society, the Great Flood of 1993 was the worst.